 Since neutrons aren’t a part of the EM spectrum, the approach we use to colorize photographs from the Hubble Space Telescope doesn’t quite work.
 Neutron beams are invisible, but that doesn’t make them any less potent.

 What Is A Neutron Beam?

 A neutron beam is a focused stream of neutrons.
 However, neutron emitters tend to release neutrons in all directions instead of just in a focused neutron beam, so special technology has to be employed to wrangle the neutrons into shape.
-By using neutron-absorbing material around the emission source and providing a single aperture, a fraction of the neutron output can be emitted in a single direction.
-These focused neutron beams much more useful for industrial and research applications.
+By using neutron-absorbing material around the emission source and providing a single aperture, a fraction of the neutron output can be emitted in a single direction, which means it can be aimed at a target.
+These focused neutron beams much more useful for industrial and materials research applications.

 For many industrial uses for radiation, the radioactive emissions of your source need to be corralled into a neat and orderly beamline—the neater and more orderly the neutron beam, the better.
 In radiography, for example, the more disorderly your radioactive output is, the blurrier and more indistinct the resulting image will be.
 In this example, the neutrons traveling outward need to be traveling as parallel to each other as possible.
 These neutron beam techniques require more special neutron-absorbing and focusing technology.

 Creating focused neutron beams is actually quite challenging, even compared to creating the neutrons themselves.
 In order to focus radiation into a beam and carefully manage the neutron beam divergence to ensure maximum effectiveness, we use a device called a collimator, or beam limiter.